kubedb/cli/docs/concepts/databases/mongodb.md

 #### spec.podTemplate.spec.imagePullSecret

-`KubeDB` provides the flexibility of deploying MongoDB database from a private Docker registry.
+`KubeDB` provides the flexibility of deploying MongoDB database from a private Docker registry. `spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker image if you are using a private docker registry.
 To learn how to deploy MongoDB from a private registry, please visit [here](/docs/guides/mongodb/private-registry/using-private-registry.md).

 #### spec.podTemplate.spec.nodeSelector